rogerjes/DataAnnotations/README.md

 <br>

 ## Contributing to this project
 This repository is intended to be a skills development project and is read-only.
+Your ideas and suggestions are welcome at [Discussions](https://github.com/rogerjes/DataAnnotations/discussions/1)

 <br>